 Sacred Heart is proud to offer a curriculum that integrates technology from pre-school all the way through grade 12.
 Part of our goal to provide the highest quality education is ensuring that our students have access to the most cutting edge resources available.
 Our extensive technology program includes:

 Full wireless access at the high school

-Personal iPads for every student and teacher in grades 7-12
+Personal Chromebooks for every student and teacher in grades 7-12

 Apple TVs and projectors in all high school classrooms